ajstrand/styled-resume/CONTRIBUTING.md

 Contributions are welcome!
-Please file any ideas/issues in the issues section, so we can disscudss if they fit the goal of the project.
+Please file any ideas/issues in the issues section, so we can discuss if they fit the goal of the project.

 From there a PR can be made based on any decisions we make.